Motif-Backdoor: Rethinking the Backdoor Attack on Graph Neural Networks via Motifs: Introduction

 To sum up, there are three challenges for backdoor attacks against GNNs. (i) \emph{Trigger Structure Limitation}.
 There are many structures that satisfy the trigger perturbation limit, and it is difficult to efficiently determine the appropriate trigger structure. (ii) \emph{Attack Knowledge Limitation}.
 Without the target model feedback information, it is difficult for the attacker to achieve a stable and effective attack. (iii) \emph{Injection Position Limitation}.
 The space of positions where the trigger can choose to inject is huge, and it is challenging to select the well trigger injection position efficiently.

 To cope with the above challenges, we propose a novel backdoor attack against GNNs based on motifs, namely Motif-Backdoor.
 Specifically, to tackle the challenge (\romannumeral1), we analyze the distribution of motifs in the training graph, and select an appropriate motif as the trigger.
 This is a way of generating the trigger based on statistics, which is much faster than optimization based methods.
 For the knowledge limitation mentioned in the challenge (\romannumeral2), we construct a reliable shadow model, which is based on the structure of the state-of-the-art (SOTA) models and the training data with confidence scores for the output of the target model.
 To address the challenge (\romannumeral3), we leverage strategies of the graph index (graph structure perspective) and dropping the target node (model feedback perspective) to measure the node importance of the graph.
 The operation can select the effect trigger injection position.
 Empirically, our approach achieves the SOTA results on four real-world datasets and three different popular GNNs compared with five baselines.
-Additionally, we propose a possible defense against Motif-Backdoor, and the experiments testify that it only reduces attack success rate of Motif-Backdoor by an average of 4.17\% on several well-performing GNNs.
+Additionally, we propose a possible defense against Motif-Backdoor, and the experiments testify that it only reduces attack success rate of Motif-Backdoor by an average of 4.17\% on several well-performing GNNs. {Compared to the existing methods, our motif-based backdoor attack method has several advantages.
+Firstly, by leveraging the intrinsic properties of motifs, we are able to generate more stable and effective triggers with higher success rates.
+Secondly, our method requires less knowledge of the target model's structure and parameters, making it more practical for real-world scenarios.
+Finally, the use of motifs provides a new perspective for exploring the vulnerability of GNNs, which has not been studied in previous works.}

 The main contributions of this paper are summarized as follows:

 $\vcenter{\hbox{ $\bullet$}}$ We reveal the impact of trigger structure and graph topology on backdoor attack performance from the perspective of motifs, and obtain some novel insights, e.g., using subgraphs that appear less frequently in the graph as the trigger realizes better attack performance.
 Furthermore, we provide further explanations for the insight.